The Best Things to Do Alone in Philadelphia

 • Attractions: $16

-You can have a very exciting Philly solo trip without spending much money.
+There are plenty of things to do alone in Philly without spending much money.
 If you love nature, you will love Fairmount Park.
-If you are a history nerd, you will be obsessed with Philly’s Old City.
+If you are a history buff, you will be obsessed with Philly’s Old City.

 Visiting the East Coast?
 Read all of my East Coast guides: